openhab/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 To conserve battery, these devices are only pollable when there are awake.
 Typically they send a heartbeat every 24 hours.
 When the binding receives a message from one of these devices, it polls additional information needed during the awake period (about 4 seconds).
-Some wireless devices have a `stayAwake` channel that can extend the period up to 4 minutes but at the cost of using more battery.
+Some wireless devices have a `stay-awake` channel that can extend the period up to 4 minutes but at the cost of using more battery.
 It shouldn't be used in most cases except during initial device configuration.
 Same goes with commands, the binding will queue up commands requested on these devices and send them during the awake time window.
 Only one command per channel is queued, this mean that subsequent requests will overwrite previous ones.